 And you may wonder why it took you so long and wish you had done it sooner.
 But don’t let that be a negative, take it as the lesson that it is and remember it for your next project.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG, OR WEBSITE?
-You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to set their profits on fire!
-Grab your FREE copy of the special report ‘7 Steps to Attract More Clients in Less Time’ plus business building tips, at: http://www.fireflycoaching.com.
+You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to create meaningful and profitable businesses.
+Grab your FREE copy of the special report ‘7 Steps to Attract More Clients in Less Time’ plus business building tips, at: https://www.fireflycoaching.com.

-Share your thoughts on this topic in the comments section below.
+How do you get your projects done?
+Share your thoughts and questions on this topic in the comments section below.